 Incentivizing Zero Deforestation Transactions

-By working across sectors throughout key commodity supply chains, the Good Growth Partnership expects to influence and improve policy that currently inhibits sustainable investment into commodity production.
-Additionally the Partnership is working to provide innovative financial instruments which, for example, encourage the productive use of degraded land for cultivation thereby taking pressure off forests.
+By working across sectors throughout key commodity supply chains, the Good Growth Partnership works to influence and improve policy that currently inhibits sustainable investment into commodity production.
+Additionally the Partnership works to provide innovative financial instruments which, for example, encourage the productive use of degraded land for cultivation thereby taking pressure off forests.

-Opportunities include attracting investment for the intensification of cattle ranching in Brazil and Paraguay, which in turn will reduce the need to open new areas of forest and savannah for grazing.
+Interventions include need to prove the ‘zero deforestation’ business case in order to increase incentives and efficiency for responsible investment in the project’s focal commodity supply chains, and attract investment for the sustainable intensification of cattle ranching in Paraguay and sustainable soy production in Brazil, which is expected to reduce the need to open new areas of forest and savannah for grazing.

-- Defining a business case for investment into the enhancement of sustainability standards in Brazilian soy and Paraguayan beef sectors.
+- Developing a business case for investment into the enhancement of sustainability standards in the Paraguayan beef sector.

-- Proving a business case for Indonesia’s oil palm smallholder plot intensification and rehabilitation.
-This includes efforts in North Sumatra beginning with 1000 small-scale farmers who are given access to finance to purchase inputs which allow farmers to maximize yields after being trained in good agricultural practices (GAPs).
+- Developing a business case for Indonesia’s oil palm smallholder plot intensification and rehabilitation.
+This included efforts in North Sumatra beginning with 1000 small-scale farmers who are given access to finance to purchase inputs which allowed farmers to maximize yields after being trained in good agricultural practices (GAPs).

 Recognizing Deforestation as a Financial Risk